What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 Top length: Ask for 3-5 inches on top, enough for curls to have volume.
 If you're getting a perm, the stylist will advise on length.

 Fade type: Decide whether you want a low fade (starting near the ear), mid fade (starting at the temples), or high fade (starting higher on the head).
 Lower fades are more subtle; higher fades create more contrast.
+A taper is the softest option if you want the broccoli shape without a hard line โ see the fade and taper options guide for side-by-sides.

 Texture method: If you have straight hair, discuss whether you want a perm.
 Bring reference photos of the curl tightness you're aiming for.